MEDICINAL CANNABIS CULTIVATION & PRODUCTION

 The propagation of cannabis plants is regulated by the Australian Office of Drug Control.
 You must hold a licence from them to cultivate cannabis (they control the plant during its lifecycle).
 Once the plant has been harvested and moves into the manufacturing stage of the final medicinal product then the Australian Therapeutic Goods Administration (TGA) regulations could apply.
 This part of the manufacturing process must comply with the current Good Manufacturing Practice guidelines.
 These rules are designed to ensure the safety and efficacy of all pharmaceutical drugs sold.
 The rules cover everything from facility design through manufacturing processes to the packaging, labeling, storage and transport of the final drug product.

-When designing the flower house of a medicinal cannabis facility, it’s important to consider:
+When designing the Cannabis Green House Design to grow medicinal cannabis facility, it’s important to consider a number of factors:

 - Whether to grow under glass, under plastic or indoors: Growing indoors allows you to control all the conditions to achieve the best crop, but must be offset against the capital cost of setting up the facility.
 Growing under glass / poly-carbonate provides the most control but is also the most expensive facility to build.